mossmatters/BIOL6302/Week3_Parsimony/README.md

 ## Constructing a NEXUS file
 One standard file format is the NEXUS file, which is a plain text file that can contain both phy- logenetic data (i.e. the character matrix and/or tree) and instructions for conducting analyses.
 A NEXUS file is split into blocks containing data or instructions.
 By convention, the NEXUS file usually ends with the extension `.nex` or `.nexus`.

-For this lession we will use some categorical data from *Anolis* which can be downloaded from this link.
+For this lession we will use some categorical data from *Anolis* which can be downloaded [from this link](https://github.com/mossmatters/BIOL6304/blob/master/Week3_Parsimony/anolis.nex).
+Either save the file or copy-paste it into a text editor.

 **NOTE**: You should only edit a NEXUS file with a plain text editor such as Notepad++ or BBEdit, or with a command-line editor such as vim or nano.
 This goes for most files in bioinformatics; using word processors including Microsoft Word and regular Notepad can result in files that are unreadable by phylogenetics software, even if you “save as” a text file.
 The NEXUS file can also be edited directly within PAUP (GUI Version), as we will see in the next section.